 Gastrointestinal (GI) perforations and fistulas were reported in 3% and 1% of Cometriq-treated patients, respectively.
 All were serious and one GI fistula was fatal (< 1%).
 Non-GI fistulas including tracheal/esophageal were reported in 4% of Cometriq-treated patients.
 Two (1%) of these were fatal.

-Monitor patients for symptoms of perforations and fistulas.
+Monitor patients for symptoms of perforations and fistulas, including abscess.
 Discontinue Cometriq in patients who experience a perforation or a fistula.

 Serious and sometimes fatal hemorrhage occurred with Cometriq.
 The incidence of Grade ≥3 hemorrhagic events was higher in Cometriq-treated patients compared with placebo (3% vs. 1%).

 Do not administer Cometriq to patients with a recent history of hemorrhage or hemoptysis.

 Cometriq treatment results in an increased incidence of thrombotic events (venous thromboembolism: 6% vs. 3% and arterial thromboembolism: 2% vs. 0% in Cometriq-treated and placebo-treated patients, respectively).

 Discontinue Cometriq in patients who develop an acute myocardial infarction, cerebral infarction, or any other clinically significant arterial thromboembolic complication.

 Wound complications have been reported with Cometriq.
 Stop treatment with Cometriq at least 28 days prior to scheduled surgery.
 Resume Cometriq therapy after surgery based on clinical judgment of adequate wound healing.
 Withhold Cometriq in patients with dehiscence or wound healing complications requiring medical intervention.